 On this page we inform you about important news and rules for a safe holiday in Costa Rica.
 Because all members of the Edventure Travel team live and work in Costa Rica, we are very well informed.
 We speak Spanish, follow the news closely and share all information relevant to travelers below.
 This page is kept accurate.
-Nevertheless, changes in the measures may occur.
-Therefore, always check the channels of the official authorities before departure for last-minute changes or relevant news.
+Nevertheless, changes in the rules and regulations may occur.
+Therefore, please always check the channels of the official authorities before departure for last-minute changes or relevant news.

 From August 1, 2020, international tourists from the following countries are welcome again: All EU and Schengen countries, the UK and Canada.

-Air traffic will be started up gradually.
-The number of flights that land in Costa Rica will be very limited at the beginning.
-In the first weeks of August, only 5 flights a week will land (previously there were 500).
-So getting airline tickets can be a challenge at first.
+Air traffic will start up gradually.
+The number of arriving flights in Costa Rica will be very limited at first.
+In August 2020, only 5 international flights will land in Costa Rica.
+Previously this number was about 500.
+Getting airline tickets can be a challenge at first.
 But once you have purchased them, you don’t have to share the country with many other travelers.
-That is an advantage!
+In these times, that is definitely an advantage!
 In any case, social distancing in Costa Rica is quite easy, since most of our destinations are located in hidden places in nature.

-If you want to travel to Costa Rica in times of corona, it is necessary to prepare yourself.
+If you want to travel to Costa Rica in times of corona, make sure you prepare yourself.

 First of all, make sure you are familiar with the current travel advice for Costa Rica.
-Please check the website of your government for more info on this.
+Please check the website of your home government for more info.
 Keep in mind that your home country may have rules for travelers, such as self-isolation after returning home.